SophiaHeh/LeetCode/README.md

-# LeetCode solution for reference
+# LeetCode
+solutions in python